 Some divisions of the University of South Carolina have excelled in helping students overcome feelings of homesickness.
 For example, the College of Engineering and Computing runs a peer mentorship program, which student Lauren Speck has stated as being helpful in stopping her worries of homesickness.
 International students have also stated that the International Accelerator Program has been helpful in avoiding homesickness.
 The college is also incredibly proud of its campus community.
-In fact, it states that living on campus, “will be one of the most remarkable aspects of your college experience.”
-US News states that the University of South Carolina has the third-best first-year experiences.
+In fact, it states that living on campus “will be one of the most remarkable aspects of your college experience.”
+US News states that the University of South Carolina has the third-best first-year experience.

 22. Georgia State University

 A student-athlete at Georgia State University, Andreea Stanescu, has stated that the college has many systems in place to help with homesickness.
 In particular, she notes that sports coaches and other staff members are incredibly supportive.
-This approach is benefited by one of the core pillars of the college’s culture, which is to nurture healthy habits.
+This approach is benefited from one of the core pillars of the college’s culture, which is to nurture healthy habits.
 The support systems on the campus are undoubtedly working.
 The student engagement division proudly states that graduation rates have improved at the college by 23 points.
-US News considers Georgia State University to be the sixth-best college for first-year experiences.
+US News considers Georgia State University the sixth-best college for first-year experiences.